Freshwater Phil online

 Patrick offers guided trout fishing trips, contact him by clicking here.

 Steelhead and salmon runsThese big salmonid inhabitants of Lake Ontario and to a lesser extent Lake Champlain, hit the surrounding rivers and tributaries to spawn in the fall.
 Amazing steelhead fishing is enjoyed by many Montreal residents throughout the fall and winter, provided they are willing to drive out and withstand wading in sub zero temperature.
 Personally, I have never been steelheading, but do plan on giving it a try in the future.
 I did make it out to a salmon run once, managed a nice king on a roe sack.

 Ari offers guided steelhead and salmon fishing trips, contact him by clicking here.

 Lake trout and landlocked salmonAnother set of species I rarely target, to me the lake trout is the final frontier when it comes to trout fishing.
-Some of the reservoirs a few hours North on Montreal have 25 lb+ lakers, lake Champlain has a great landlocked salmon and lake trout fishery early each spring.
+Some of the reservoirs a few hours drive from Montreal have 25 lb+ lakers, lake Champlain has a great landlocked salmon and lake trout fishery early each spring.
 Most lake trout are caught within the first week or two after the season opener, when the water is just above freezing.
 As soon as it warms up a bit, they head deeper down, and catching the big ones gets a lot tougher.
 Landlocked salmon stay shallow for a few weeks longer.